About/FAQ

 FAQ

 What is DDNS?
-A working lab environment for undergraduate students that feeds content to news organizations of all sizes and types.
-The lab serves as an anchor project for Arkansas State University’s Media and Communication’s multimedia journalism program.
+A working news lab environment for graduate and undergraduate students that feeds content to news organizations of all sizes and types.
+The lab serves as an anchor project for Arkansas State University’s School of Media and Journalism multimedia journalism program.

 Why?
-Students gain real-world experience in a laboratory setting, i.e. they pitch ideas, research, interview, then tell the stories in a multimedia format.
-Their clips will help them in a competitive job market.
+Students gain real-world experience in a laboratory setting, i.e. they pitch ideas, research, interview, then tell the stories in a variety of media formats.
+The experience along with their work will help them in a competitive job market.

-Regional outlets can use the work with proper attribution (see here).
-This provides regional insights from/for the 18-24 year-old demographic.
+News outlets can use the work with proper attribution (see here).
+This provides insights and perspectives from the 18-24 year-old demographic.

 Where?
 Residing in the largest city in Northeast Arkansas, the Delta Digital News Service primarily covers the Jonesboro-Paragould metropolitan area, i.e. more than 160,000 residents.

 Who?
-AState students at various stages of the multimedia journalism program can hone their journalistic storytelling skills.
-Content may include but is not limited to multimedia storytelling and Web-only content from advanced TV students (e.g. mini-docs).
+A-State students at various stages of the multimedia journalism program can hone their journalistic storytelling skills.

-Students strive for accuracy and fairness, and submit updates via Twitter using the hashtag #DDNS.
+Students strive for accuracy and fairness, and submit updates via social media using the hashtag #DDNS.